kanryu/quick-csv/README.md

   - However, since the DEFAULT option of 'CREATE TABLE' has no effect during CSV import, specify the **default** key.
   - Without **field** key, auto generated as `{$name} VARCHAR({$maxlength+1}) DEFAULT ''`
 - **required** (optional)
-  - The field is required input, and an empty field cause an error.
+  - The CSV column is required input, and an empty value cause an error.
   - Errors: *XXX_required*
 - **default** (optional)
-  - Change the initial value actually entered in the temporary table if the value of CSV the field is empty.
+  - Change the initial value actually entered in the temporary table if the value of the CSV column is empty.
   - Since it is concatenated with SQL as it is, it is necessary to write "'abc'" when giving a character string.
   - e.g. `'0'`, `'NULL'`, `"'abc'"`, `'NOW()'`
 - **custom** (optional)